Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 {%latex%} E = 1 E         {%endlatex%} | {%latex%} \text{(2)} {%endlatex%}
 {%latex%} E = 1           {%endlatex%} | {%latex%} \text{(3)} {%endlatex%}

 Notice how rule 2 is now right-recursive instead of left-recursive.
-It's a nice symmetry how left-recursive rules give you trouble in LL, and right-recursive rules give you trouble in LR[^indirect-recursion].
+It's a nice symmetry how left-recursive rules give you trouble in LL, and right-recursive rules (can) give you trouble in LR[^indirect-recursion].

 {% digraph An LR(0) automaton for the above grammar %}
 bgcolor="transparent";